-What is the point of traveling to another country if you can't explore it?!
-It is a bit repetitive, but must be stated again: when planning a wedding in Bali, be sure to choose a place where you can have the privacy needed for such an intimate ceremony but close enough to towns to explore.
+What is the point of traveling to another country if you can't explore it?
+When planning a destination wedding in Bali, be sure to choose a place where you can have the privacy you need, yet still be close enough to sites and activities.

-Wedding dates are important to set up earlier on when planning and if you’re doing a wedding in Bali, you should know which seasons are best.
+Wedding dates are all important!
+If you are planning a destination wedding in Bali, you should know which seasons are best.
 You don't want to be on a private beach with a tropical storm tearing through the ceremony.
-Some places will make their "Wedding at Bali" packages much cheaper in storm seasons, so don't be fooled by a lower cost.
+Some places will make their "Wedding at Bali" packages much cheaper in storm seasons, but don't be fooled by a lower cost.

-The best month to plan a wedding in Bali is during August, the Dry Season.
-It's less likely to rain but also gets packed quickly.
-Be sure to plan ahead for the better seasons, the accommodations fill up more quickly and the prices tend to rise.
-But, if you want it extremely likely that no rain will come to toast your nuptials, best to stick to the Dry Season.
+The best months to plan a wedding in Bali is during the dry Season: May to September.
+It's less likely to rain, but it also gets busy quickly.
+Be sure to plan ahead for the better seasons.

 View More News